Opening Files with Different Formats

 Opening CSV Files

 This is not always necessary to use default parser settings for opening the CSV files.
 Sometimes importing CSV file does not create expected output like date format is not as expected or empty fields are handled differently.
 For this purpose TxtLoadOptions.PreferredParsers is available to provide own preferred parser to parse different data types as per the requirement.
-Following sample code demonstrates the usage of preferred parser.
+Following sample code demonstrates the usage of the preferred parser.

 Sample source file and output files can be downloaded from the following links for testing this feature.